-There are times when we need to say something sensitive or even challenging to someone we love.
+All relationships face difficult conversations from time to time.
+There are times when we need to say something sensitive or even challenging to someone.
 It may be something which is upsetting us, a concern about their well-being, or something that's impacting our relationship with them.
-The problem is that the more important the message, and the closer we are to that person, the riskier it can feel to say what we need to say.
+The problem is that the more important the message, or the closer we are to that person, the riskier it can feel to say what we need to say.

 Here are some tips to help you say what you need to say to those you love, in ways that are less risky, and more likely to have a positive outcome.